Glossary of CAT terms

 The process that occurs in Stage 3 – Tribunal Decision, during which the Users make arguments and present evidence to support their case to a CAT Member.
 The CAT Member will then consider the evidence and arguments of the Users and makes a legally binding decision.

-An Intervenor is a person or legal entity (including condo corporations) that have a right to participate in a CAT case, as set out under Rule 15 of the CAT’s Rules of Practice.
+An Intervenor is a person or legal entity (including condo corporations) that have a right to participate in a CAT case, as set out under the CAT’s Rules of Practice.

 A person that is assigned by the CAT to a case in Stage 2 – Mediation to help the parties explore ways to settle the dispute without a hearing.